 IP TAKE: Pernell is an approachable funder that accepts unsolicited grant requests year round.
 Grantseekers should be forewarned that the foundation tends to support the same groups over multiple years.

 PROFILE: The Colorado-based Frank Pernell Foundation was established in the late 1980s.
-It describes itself as a supporter of "organizations established to combat poverty," foster family planning and advocate for the environment.
+It describes itself as a supporter of "[o]rganizations established to combat poverty," foster family planning and advocates for the environment.
 Pernell is a small funder that divides the majority of its grants between global health and global development organizations.
 Pernell typically awards a small number of grants each year, generally around 10.

 In the global development space, Pernell tends to support larger organizations that work in Africa.
 Past grantees include Africare, which received a grant from Pernell to support its ongoing sustainable community development work in Africa.
-The One Acre Fund is also a past grantee, and recipient of an award for its aid to smallholder farmers in East Africa.
+The One Acre Fund is also a past grantee having received an award for its aid to smallholder farmers in East Africa.

 Pernell grants typically range from $1,000 to $5,000.
 This is an approachable funder that accepts written grant applications throughout the year.